visiontech3d/Simple-CJXL-front-end/README.md

 7. Convert away!

 Disclaimer: Use at your own risk!
 I will not be held responsible of any negative outcomes, damage or loss of life or property caused directly or indirectly from this program.
-However if you want, feel free to buy me a cup of coffee!
+However if you want, feel free to buy me a cup of coffee buy_me_a_coffee:visiontech3d!